libreobjet/open-guide/en/economies.md

 ![_Comingle Dildo_ − Mathieu Gabiot − Free art license](./images/comingle.svg)

 [Comingle](https://www.comingle.io/) is an open source vibrating dildo that you can customize to your heart's content.
-It has been sucessfully funded through a crowdfunding campaign on [Indiegogo](https://www.indiegogo.com/projects/the-mod-multivibrating-open-source-dildo )
+It has been successfully funded through a crowdfunding campaign on [Indiegogo](https://www.indiegogo.com/projects/the-mod-multivibrating-open-source-dildo )

 ### X-Modules: furniture for Ixelles Library
 ![**Pict**_X-Modules: furniture for Ixelles Library_ − Maria Solé Bravo and Julien Deswaef − cc by sa](./images/modules_W.png)